ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ![img](../assets/images-bugs/starlight_bugs_20230329115940196.png)

 2. pycuda._driver.LogicError: cuMemcpyHtoDAsync failed: invalid argument
-* Issue: This error was caused by the inconsistency between the input_shape set in ModelSpeedupTensorRT initialization and the inference time.
+* Problem: This error was caused by the inconsistency between the input_shape set in ModelSpeedupTensorRT initialization and the inference time.
 ```python
    engine = ModelSpeedupTensorRT(
       model,